mr2raccoon/caactus/README.md

 ![global_settings](caactus/gui/assets/images/global_settings.png)

 - At the top, enter the path to your **Main Folder** (use the Browse button or type/ copy&paste the full path).
+- Select `Mode`between `training` and `batch`.
+  - `training`refers to all steps during annotation of the ilastik classifiers
+  - `batch`refers to all steps performed on large datasets with ready trained ilastik models used in batch mode and subsequent data analysis.
-- Set shared analysis parameters once in **Global Settings**: Pixel Size, Variable Names, Class Order, Color Mapping.
+- Set shared analysis parameters once in **Global Settings**: `Pixel Size`, `Variable Names`, `Class Order`, `Color Mapping`.
 EUCAST-specific settings can be expanded below.
 - When working with a EUCAST dataset, edit EUCAST settings from the dropdown menu.

-### 3.3.2 Pre-Processung
+### 3.3.2 Pre-Processing
 ![pre_process](caactus/gui/assets/images/pre_processing.png)
 - The workflow is shown as a numbered list of steps.
 When in training or batch modes, select the respective mode from the dropdown **Global Settings**.
 - Click **Run** to execute a step.